greenboxal/doggohub/doc/integration/oauth_provider.md

-# GitLab as OAuth2 authentication service provider
+# DoggoHub as OAuth2 authentication service provider

-This document is about using GitLab as an OAuth authentication service provider to sign in to other services.
+This document is about using DoggoHub as an OAuth authentication service provider to sign in to other services.

-If you want to use other OAuth authentication service providers to sign in to GitLab, please see the [OAuth2 client documentation](../api/oauth2.md).
+If you want to use other OAuth authentication service providers to sign in to DoggoHub, please see the [OAuth2 client documentation](../api/oauth2.md).

 ## Introduction to OAuth